UniMath/agda-unimath/src/real-numbers/lower-dedekind-real-numbers.lagda.md

 ## Properties

+### The greatest lower Dedekind real

-### There is a largest lower Dedekind real, whose cut is all rational numbers
+There is a largest lower Dedekind real whose cut is all rational numbers.
+We call this element **infinity**.

 ```agda
 ∞-lower-ℝ : lower-ℝ lzero